-SPECIAL REPORT: 10 Characteristics of Top Performing HR Service Organizations
+SPECIAL REPORT: 10 Characteristics of Top Performing HR Shared Service Organizations

 How do you become a Top Performing HR Service?

-HR services has emerged from the back office to play a significant role in supporting CEOs’ strategic imperative to optimize human resources.
+HR Shared Services has emerged from the back office to play a significant role in supporting CEOs’ strategic imperative to optimize human resources.

-In its new role, HR services is no longer just about effective recruiting and career management, but about developing and supporting talent, ensuring it’s productive, and providing the framework and tools to create improved value-add for the business.
+In its new role, HR Shared Services is no longer just about effective recruiting and career management, but about developing and supporting talent, ensuring it’s productive, and providing the framework and tools to create improved value-add for the business.

 In line with operational excellence guidelines, the modern HR solution leverages strengths and knowledge where these are needed and diverts activities to self-service or automation where that serves the purpose best.